Merge conflicts

 • Resolve the conflict through a rebase.

-GitLab resolves conflicts by creating a merge commit in the source branch, but does not merge it into the target branch.
-You can then review and test the merge commit.
-Verify it contains no unintended changes and doesn’t break your build.
+GitLab resolves conflicts by creating a merge commit in the source branch without merging it into the target branch.
+You can then review and test the merge commit to verify it contains no unintended changes and doesn’t break your build.

 When Git detects a conflict that requires a decision on your part, it marks the beginning and end of the conflict block with conflict markers: